Course overview

 09.00-10.00 – Introduction

-• Why start a DevOps journey?
-What are the business goals we think we can achieve?
+- Why start a DevOps journey?
+What business goals do we think we can achieve?

-• What is DevOps?
-And what is it not?
+- What is DevOps?
+And what is not?!

 10.00-10.15 – Morning break